nacekoprivec/anomaly-detection/README.md

 11. **Linear fit:** TODO

+12. **fb_Prophet()** An anomaly detection algorithm based on the Prophet forecasting tool.
+Prophet produces an uncertainty interval along with its forecast.
+The uncertainty interval is used as a tolerance band.
+When an incoming data point falls out of the tolerance band, it is labelled as an anomaly.
+The forecast with the tolerance band is produced periodically, also using the new incoming data.
+The following fields are required in the configuration:
+    *  uncertainty_interval: Prophet uncertainty parameter - a float value between 0 (lowest tolerance) and 1(highest tolerance). (example: 0.85),
+    *  forecast_horizon: A list of two values.
+First is the number of periods to forecast, second is the period length: 's' - second, 'min' - minute, 'h' - hour, 'd' - day, 'm' - month, 'y' - year. (example: [24, 'h'] - a prediction for 24 hours in advance is made; [1440, 'min'] - also 24 hours in advance, but with finer granularity),
+    *  retrain_interval: The number of incoming data messages, before a retraining of the forecast is done.
+It is important this interval is shorter than the forecast horizon (example: 50),
+    *  min_samples: the minimum required number of samples used to make a forecast - if there aren't enough samples the algorithm will return 'Undefined'. (example: 1000),
+    *  max_samples: the maximum number of samples which are stored in memory. (example: 5000),
+    *  history_file: optional - an initial set of samples to make the first predictions immediately when the component is started.
+The csv file should contain columns: 'ds' - timestamps in datetime format, 'y' - values (example: "data/retrain/retrain_file.csv")

-12. **Combination:** Not really a stand-alone algorithm but rather a combination of arbitary algorithms with the idea to obtain a single estimate about anomalousness of the sample.
+13. **Combination:** Not really a stand-alone algorithm but rather a combination of arbitary algorithms with the idea to obtain a single estimate about anomalousness of the sample.
 From each algorithm's estimate a final status is determined using a specific logic (that can be completely case-specific).
 It requires the following arguments in the config file:\
    * anomaly_algorithms: A list of anomaly detection algorithms used.
    * anomaly_algorithms_configurations: A list of anomaly detection algorithm's configurations.
 These configurations have the same fields as stand-alone anomaly detection algorithms would have.
 The outputs
    * status_determiner: An object containing a logic to determine the final status.
 Additional objects for that purpose can be implemented.
+   * status_determiner_conf: Configuration for the status determiner function.

 The following status determiner methods are currently available:
    * AND(): Gives error if all statuses are error, warning if all statuses are warrning (or error), otherwise OK.
-Undefined statuses are ignored.
+Undefined statuses are ignored (status_determiner_conf can be empty).
    * OR(): Gives error if at least one status is error, warning if at least one status is warrning, otherwise OK.
-Undefined statuses are ignored.
+Undefined statuses are ignored (status_determiner_conf can be empty).
+   * PercentScore(): This determiner is used to produce the anomaly meta signal.
+It requires the following fields in status_determiner_conf:\
+        *interval: The time window of past statuses to observe in seconds (example: 3600)\
+        *data_interval: The (approximate) interval of incoming data in seconds (example: 60)\
+    The output of this determiner is calculated as the normalized sum of all the anomaly scores in the defined window of past data.
+If one of the algorithms reports       an anomaly, its impact will be greater than if only a warning is issued.
+   * PercentScore_Alicante(): The same as PercentScore(), except anomalies which happen as a result of a large drop in the datastream are ignored (filtered by the AD alorithm's string status message)

 #### Training files: